wout/rosetta/README.md

 User.new.name_label
 # => "Nombre"
 ```

+The `r` macro essentially is an alias for the `Rosetta.find` macro.

 Inferred locale keys make it even more concise.
 By omitting the prefix of the
 locale key and having the key start with a `.`, the key prefix will be